neilkatin/lahcert-activation-process/source/ic.rst

 You need to reach out to the staff (in the specified order) until you reach someone.
 The call-out sheet also has email addresses to use to send updates.

-If you cannot reach someone in 30 minutes you should call Santa Clara County OES (contact numbers on the call-out sheet).
+If you cannot reach someone in 30 minutes you should call Santa Clara County OES (contact numbers on the call-out sheet) to notify them that CERT is activating according to the town's emergency plan.

 Initial assignments
 -------------------